xieleixielei/xieleixielei/README.md

 <img align='right' width='50%' alt='readme' src="https://github-readme-stats-git-masterrstaa-rickstaa.vercel.app/api?username=xieleixielei&show_icons=true&theme=radical" />

-- 👴 我叫xielei，坐标天津
-- 🚀 爱好摄影、健身
-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+👴 Hi there, I’m xielei.

+🔭 I’m currently working on a web application that helps people learn new languages more efficiently.
+It’s a fun project that combines my passion for technology and my interest in language learning.

+🌱 I’m currently learning React and Redux, as I believe they are essential skills for building modern web applications.
+I’m also exploring machine learning and natural language processing, as I think they have great potential for language learning.

+👯 I’m looking to collaborate on open source projects related to language learning or web development.
+I believe that collaboration is the key to success in the tech industry, and I’m always looking for opportunities to work with like-minded people.

+🤔 I’m looking for help with improving my public speaking skills.
+I’m a bit shy and introverted, and I often struggle with presenting my ideas in front of a large audience.
+Any tips or advice would be greatly appreciated!

+💬 Ask me about anything related to language learning, web development, or technology in general.
+I’m always happy to share my knowledge and experience with others.

-- 📫 How to reach me: ...
+📫 How to reach me: You can reach me by email at xielei@163.com, or connect with me on LinkedIn.

-- 😄 Pronouns: ...
+😄 Pronouns: He/him.
-- ⚡ Fun fact: ...

 <img align='right' width='50%' src='https://github-readme-stats-git-masterrstaa-rickstaa.vercel.app/api/top-langs/?username=yesmore&layout=compact&hide=HTML&theme=react'/>